cklim83/test_md/03_rb130_rb139/closure.md

 ```

-We encounter a `LocalJumpError` when a method expects to yield to a block but no block was passed in.
+A `LocalJumpError` is raised when a method expects to `yield` to a block but no block was actually passed in.
 ```ruby
 echo_with_yield("hello!")                          # => LocalJumpError: no block given (yield)
 ```

-To provide a method the flexibility to be invoked with or without a block, we use `block_given?` as a conditional guard for `yield`. `block_given` is a **Kernel** method and returns `true` only if a block is passed into a method invocation.
+To provide a method the flexibility to be invoked with or without a block, `Kernel#block_given?` can be used as a conditional guard for `yield`.
+This method returns `true` only if a block is passed in during method invocation.

 ```ruby
 def echo_with_yield(str)